A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Acknowledgement

-\emph{Acknowledgement}---C.Y.~acknowledges support from the National Key Research and Development Program of China (Grant No.~2022YFA1404204), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), and National Natural Science Foundation of China (Grant No.~92165109).
+C.Y.~acknowledges support from the National Key Research and Development Program of China (Grant No.~2022YFA1404204), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), National Natural Science Foundation of China (Grant No.~92165109), and Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01-ZX04).
 C.Z. acknowledges support from the Faculté des sciences and Institut quantique at Université de Sherbrooke, as well as from the Institut transdisciplinaire d’information quantique (INTRIQ), a strategic cluster funded by the Fonds de recherche du Québec – Nature et technologies.
-We sincerely thank Dr.~Mario Motta for his careful reading of our draft and for the numerous insightful comments he provided.
+We sincerely thank Dr.~Mario Motta and Dr.~Alexandre Foley for their careful reading of our draft and for the numerous insightful comments they provided.